 The Company is part of the Schnitzer Group of companies, all of which are controlled by members of the Schnitzer family.
 Other companies in the group include: Schnitzer Investment Corp.
-(SIC), engaged in the real estate, cold storage and shipping agency businesses; Pacific Coast Shipping Co.
+(SIC), engaged in the real estate and shipping agency businesses; Pacific Coast Shipping Co.
 (PCS) and its wholly-owned subsidiary, Trans-Pacific Shipping Co.
-(TPS), and Liberty Shipping Group Limited Partnership (LSGLP) and Liberty Belle Limited Partnership (LBLP) and their general partner LSGGP Corp.
-(LSGGP), all engaged in the ocean shipping business; Island Equipment Company, Inc. (IECO), engaged in various businesses in Guam and other South Pacific islands; and Isla Insurance Company (Isla), an issuer of surety bonds and builder's risk insurance in Guam.
+(TPS), and Liberty Shipping Group Limited Partnership (LSGLP) and its general partner LSGGP Corp.
+(LSGGP), all engaged in the ocean shipping business; and Island Equipment Company, Inc. (IECO), engaged in various businesses in Guam and other South Pacific islands.

 Certain executive officers of the Company fulfill similar executive functions for other companies in the Schnitzer Group.
 Leonard Schnitzer, Robert W. Philip and Kenneth M. Novack, the members of the Company's Office of the President, also make up the Office of the President of SIC.
 Robert W. Philip has the principal operating responsibility for the Company, but he also spends time on the businesses of other Schnitzer Group companies.
 Leonard Schnitzer serves as Chairman of the Schnitzer Group's shipping companies and spends substantial amounts of his time on their businesses.
-Kenneth M. Novack spends substantial amounts of his time on the businesses of SIC, IECO, Isla, and other Schnitzer Group companies.
+Kenneth M. Novack spends substantial amounts of his time on the businesses of PCS, SIC, IECO, and other Schnitzer Group companies.
 Barry A. Rosen serves as Chief Financial Officer for all of the Schnitzer Group companies.
-The Company believes that the sharing of top management and other resources (such as data processing, accounting, legal, financial, tax, treasury, risk management and human resources) provides benefits to the Company and the other Schnitzer Group companies by giving each of them access to a level of experience and expertise that can only be supported by a larger organization.
+The Company believes that the sharing of top management and other resources (such as information systems, accounting, legal, financial, tax, treasury, risk management and human resources) provides benefits to the Company and the other Schnitzer Group companies by giving each of them access to a level of experience and expertise that can only be supported by a larger organization.